Baby Driver: Cast

-A laid-back suave criminal and the husband of Darling who are both members of a crew of armed robbers who works as a banker from Wall Street and was brought into the criminal underworld by a drug habit.
+A laid-back criminal, former stockbroker and the husband of Darling.
+He and his wife are both members of Doc's crew of bank robbers and Buddy was brought into the criminal underworld by a drug habit.
 His impulsive decisions are the result of a mid-life crisis.
 Wright envisioned Buddy as a strong, suave, handsome character à la Doc McCoy (Steve McQueen) in The Getaway (1972) and Jack Foley (George Clooney) in Out of Sight (1998), yet much more sinister.
 Hamm is the only actor in Baby Driver whose character was written specifically for them, as Wright is a longtime friend and fan of his.
 The two men first met at a Saturday Night Live afterparty in 2008.
 Hamm took part in a table read several years before Baby Driver was commissioned by a studio.